Vortex Silicon Carbide Spray Nozzle for FGD and Scrubber Systems

 Technical Specifications of Vortex Silicon Carbide Spray Nozzle

-ADCERAX® Vortex Silicon Carbide Spray Nozzle is engineered with stable SiC microstructures and vortex-driven flow behavior, enabling consistent atomization, high durability, and reliable performance in abrasive and chemically aggressive flue-gas environments.
+ADCERAX Vortex Silicon Carbide Spray Nozzle is engineered with stable SiC microstructures and vortex-driven flow behavior, enabling consistent atomization, high durability, and reliable performance in abrasive and chemically aggressive flue-gas environments.
 Its material and functional characteristics support long-cycle operation in industrial desulfurization and gas-scrubbing systems.

-Property Specification
+Property Specification Engineering Relevance

-Material Type Reactive Bonded SiC (RBSiC) / Sintered SiC (SSiC)
+Material Type Reactive Bonded SiC (RBSiC) / Sintered SiC (SSiC) RBSiC and SSiC can be reviewed according to corrosion level, abrasive slurry condition, temperature range and project cost target.

-Flexural Strength 250–350 MPa (RBSiC); 400+ MPa (SSiC)
+Flexural Strength 250–350 MPa (RBSiC); 400+ MPa (SSiC) Flexural strength affects resistance to handling stress, installation load and mechanical vibration during operation.

-Dimensions of Vortex Silicon Carbide Spray Nozzle
+Reference Sizes for Vortex Silicon Carbide Spray Nozzle

 Vortex Silicon Carbide Spray Nozzle for Flue-Gas Systems